-Our compensation committee, with input from the senior members of the management team and the board of directors, set certain of our 2022 corporate goals requiring a high level of effort and execution on the part of the named executive officers.
-Based on the overall performance in 2022, our compensation committee determined that we had achieved 100% of our base corporate performance goals, and 100% of our stretch goal, resulting in a payout of the portion of cash bonuses under our 2022 cash incentive compensation program based upon achievement of corporate performance goals at 110% of target to our named executive officers.
+Our compensation committee, with input from the senior members of the management team and the board of directors, set certain of our 2023 corporate goals requiring a high level of effort and execution on the part of the named executive officers.
+Based on the overall performance in 2023, our compensation committee determined that we had achieved 100% of our base corporate performance goals as detailed in the table above, and earned an additional 15% based on our stretch goals, inclusive of 10% for publication and presentation of topline CVOT data, 2% for early submission of filings to the EMA and FDA, and 3% for exceeding US net sales target, resulting in a payout of the portion of cash bonuses under our 2023 cash incentive compensation program based upon achievement of corporate performance goals at 115% of target to our named executive officers.

-Following its determination of achievement of the pre-established corporate performance goals for our named executive officers, the compensation committee approved cash bonuses for 2022 performance to our named executive officers who were eligible to receive bonuses, as follows:
+Following its determination of achievement of the pre-established corporate performance goals for our named executive officers, the compensation committee approved cash bonuses for 2023 performance to our named executive officers who were eligible to receive bonuses, as follows: